-Turkey and Croatia have been recoanised by the EU as candidates.
-Accession neaotiations with both countries were opened on 3 October 2005.
+Turkey and Croatia were recognised by the EU as candidates.
+Accession negotiations with both countries were opened on 3 October 2005.

-The former Yugoslav Republic of Macedonia has been recoanised as a candidate in December 2005.
+The former Yugoslav Republic of Macedonia was recognised as a candidate in December 2005.

 In 2003, the Heads of State and Government of the EU adopted the "Thessaloniki Agenda" reconfirming the perspective of future membership to all the countries of the Western Balkans.
-Consequently, Albania, Bosnia and Herzegovina, Montenegro, Serbia, including Kosovo (under United Nations Security Council Resolution 1244), are considered as potential candidate countries.
+Consequently, Albania, Bosnia-Herzegovina, Montenegro, Serbia, including Kosovo under United Nations Security Council resolution 1244, are considered as potential candidate countries.